errbufferoverfl/garden.errbufferoverfl.me/content/posts/Setting Up Distributed Press on Digital Ocean.md

 ![Image that says "2000 Years Later"](notes/images/Setting%20Up%20Distributed%20Press%20on%20Digital%20Ocean.png)

-3. Git clone the `api.distributed.press`  repository onto your computer:
+-  Git clone the `api.distributed.press`  repository onto your computer:
 ```shell
 git clone https://github.com/hyphacoop/api.distributed.press.git
 ```

-4. Using the terminal, navigate to the `ansible` directory:
+- Using the terminal, navigate to the `ansible` directory:
 ```shell
 cd api.distributed.press/ansible
 ```

+> [!warning] Check the pinned version of Distribution Press
+>
+> Before starting I recommend doing a quick sense check that the `distributed_press_git_branch` located in `api.distributed.press/ansible/roles/distributed_press/defaults/main.yml` matches the [latest tagged version](https://github.com/hyphacoop/api.distributed.press/tags), otherwise you can run into esoteric issues that are difficult to debug.

-5. Edit the `inventory.yml` file to specify your own domain to run the scripts on as well as any variables you wish to set.
+- Edit the `inventory.yml` file to specify your own domain to run the scripts on as well as any variables you want to set.
 	- You **must** specify the `distributed_press_domain` to be your server, and your `distributed_press_letsencrypt_email` for registering the HTTPS certificate.

 ```yaml